'We won': Trump and his allies move forward with election lies despite Arizona review confirming loss | ExBulletin

 Representative Jody Hice, the Trump-endorsed House Republican in Georgia defying State Republican Secretary of State Brad Raffensperger, spoke to Trump at Saturday’s rally in Perry, Georgia.
 Hice did not mention the Arizona poll review, but he continued to broadcast the false allegations about the voting systems that Trump has clung to since the election was called for Biden in November and called for more audits.

-“We need to take care of the Dominion’s voting machines,” Hice said, referring to the refuted conspiracy theories about the state’s voting machines.
+“We have to deal with the Dominion’s voting machines,” said Hice, a reference to the refuted conspiracy theories about the state’s voting machines.
 “We have to deal with the corruption that is allowed.
-We have to have audits.”
+We need to have audits.

-Leaders of “audit” efforts in other key states have also made the pilgrimage to Arizona in recent months amid scrutiny of the poll there.
+Leaders of “audit” efforts in other key states have also made the pilgrimage to Arizona in recent months amid scrutiny of the ballot.

 In Wisconsin – a presidential battleground that turned from red to blue last November – former conservative state Supreme Court justice Michael Gableman is leading a taxpayer-funded, $ 680,000 election review ordered by the GOP.
 He visited the Maricopa ballot review site over the summer.